Why Knowing a Second Language Can Benefit Your Career

 "Being bilingual has helped me in many instances in my career in higher education.
 Working in spaces that supported predominantly first-generation students of color, I have had the ability to communicate with Spanish speaking students and families about the college going process in a language accessible to them.
-I've seen first-hand the relief in parent's eyes when someone can speak to them about their student's new experience that can be very unfamiliar to them."
+I've seen firsthand the relief in a parent's eyes when someone can speak to them about their student's new experience that can be very unfamiliar to them."

 Lisa, Manager - Office & Human Resources

-Languages Known: English and French
+Languages known: English and French